loicmarie/playground-8maVaWFU/markdowns/introduction_example.md

-# I.1 Example: a Connect Four engine
+# I.1 Example: a Tic-Tac-Toe engine

 That was a boring introduction, but now let's look at some code.